-Summer (May or June through August or early September) star parties for the public are scheduled on Friday nights that are not too close to a full moon.
-Please note that star parties are held "weather permitting", i.e. a star party is cancelled if the weather is rainy or cloudy.
-We usually begin each summer star party starting at about 9:00 P.M.
+Summer (May or June through August or early September) star party workshops (observing sessions) for the public are scheduled on Friday nights dependent on the phase of the Moon.
+Please note that these are held "weather permitting", i.e. the event is cancelled if the weather is rainy, cloudy, or excessively windy.
+We usually begin each observing session starting at about 9:00 P.M.

 Flashlights: If you wish to use a flashlight, please cover the end with a red balloon or a red filter.
 You may not realize it, but after you have spent about 20 minutes in the dark your eyes adjust to the darkness allowing you to see much fainter light.
 It only takes a fraction of a second of looking at a bright light, other than red light, to destroy the dark adaptation and you will need to wait before you can again see clearly in the dark.

 Food and drink: "Sticky fingers", (Rolling Stones album) crumbs, and liquids can damage equipment.
 If you need to eat or drink while at a star party, please keep a short distance away from the telescopes, and clean your hands when you are done.
 Alcoholic beverages are NOT PERMITTED at our workshops.
 Please deposit your trash in a waste bin, or take it with you.

 Look With Your Eyes and Not With Your Hands: Do not place your hands on the telescope.
 This will cause the telescope to move and the object you should be viewing will move out of the field of view.

 Parents, please mind your children: The safety of your children is important to us.
 Running around in the dark is not safe: it's easy to trip on things.
 We don't want anyone to be injured, or any equipment damaged.